 Those interested should contact either parish office.

-*Baptism Classes at St. John the Baptist will now be given every first Wednesday of the month after the 6:30PM Mass in church.
+*Baptism Classes at St. John the Baptist will now be given every first Wednesday of the month after the 5:30PM Mass in church, MUST make an appointment.
 Baptism Classes at Sacred Heart will continue to be held on the second Thursday of each month at 6:30PM.
 To sign up please call or email either office.
 All contact information is on the front cover.

 Reception of the precious body and blood of Jesus is offered in the context of Mass every day in Roman Catholic Churches worldwide.
 Please see the above schedule for our One Faith Community with three worship sites.
 For children in 2nd Grade and above, Religious Education is required and a firm understanding of Holy Communion is expected before the child is to receive her/his first Holy Communion.
 Once the person receives his/her first Holy Communion, it is anticipated that she/he will continue to receive Communion weekly.
 Please contact either parish office for more information